-(Note 1) The number of audited companies has been aggregated from operational reports submitted by audit firms in FY2020.
-(Note 2) "FIEA/Companies Act" denotes operations where audit and attestation under both the FIEA and Companies Act are required, while

-"FIEA" and "Companies Act" denote operations where audit and attestation under both the FIEA and Companies Act are required, while "FIEA" and "Companies Act" denote operations where audit and attestation under the respective act only is required.
+(Note 1) The number of audited companies has been aggregated from operational reports submitted by audit firms in FY2021 (Note 2) "FIEA/Companies Act" denotes operations where audit and attestation under both the FIEA and Companies Act are required, while "FIEA" and "Companies Act" denote operations where audit and attestation under the respective act only is required.

 Audit firms, partnerships and solo practitioners are the entities that provide audit and attestation services.
-Looking at the entities providing audit and attestation services, about 70% of FIEA/Companies Act audits and Companies Act audits are conducted by large-sized audit firms, while about 70% of educational corporation audits are conducted by solo practitioners (Figure I-3-2).
+Looking at the entities providing audit and attestation services, about 60~70% of FIEA/Companies Act audits and Companies Act audits are conducted by large-sized audit firms, while about 70% of educational corporation audits are conducted by solo practitioners (Figure I-3-2).